 The Centre for Leadership Studies and Practice takes an interdisciplinary approach to leadership, and draws upon diverse areas including leadership, management, organisational behaviour, I/O psychology, sociology, entrepreneurship, innovation, cross-cultural studies, gender studies, organisation, work, technology, and strategy.

-Faculty in the centre have performed research on a wide variety of topics related to leadership effectiveness and leader development, and have investigated how leaders influence followers’ job performance, job satisfaction, organizational commitment, turnover intentions, counterproductive work performance.
-Visit our publications for the research produced by this centre.
+Members of the centre have performed research on a wide variety of topics related to leadership effectiveness and leader development, and have investigated how leaders influence followers’ job performance, job satisfaction, organizational commitment, turnover intentions, counterproductive work performance.

 The Lancaster Leadership Collaboratory is currently working on a range of projects, connecting with The Global Consortium of Leadership Centres to tackle pressing challenges.